softserveinc-rnd/blog/simple-clock-synchronization/README.md

 ###Operation
 Nodes demonstrated successful synchronization of time within at most several cycles.
 Usually newly started node was able to synchronize the time instantly after startup in the first scanning phase.
 In certain circumstances it was possible that two new nodes synchronized with each other and not with the network time, however this state lasted shortly and within several cycles there was again correct network time synchronized everywhere.
 Hydra nodes during power metering worked stable and held their time synchronization in expected fashion in various network circumstances.
-In long runs the actual probability of reception durine a cycle matched well the assumed one.
+In long runs the actual probability of reception during a cycle matched well the assumed one.
 Reconnection to network in conditions of low percentage of actual scan during scan phase (decreased after prolonged loss of connectivity) was always possible.
+Use of predictive scanning allowed for very stable connectivity with peers reaching 100% success in receiving at least one time signal in every cycle, usually more signals.
+This is independent from assumed reception probability for statistical methods.